Cancer care: Prostate cancerSkip section navigation

 Other prostate cancer care team members

-Nurse coordinators meet with patients and their families to provide support and help them navigate the medical system.
-The same nurse coordinator can support a patient from diagnosis through treatment and follow-up.
+Cancer care coordinators meet with patients and their families to provide support and help them navigate the medical system.
+The same cancer care coordinator can support a patient from diagnosis through treatment and follow-up.

 Genetic counselors address concerns about inheriting Prostate disease and cancer.